John Stuart Mill (1806–1873) was an English philosopher. He wrote On Liberty in 1859.

 To try to empty the mind is to get caught up in the mind again.
-To let go of the mind, of thoughts and impressions, “neither repressing them, holding them, nor interfering with them” is to free the mind.
-To practice no-thought is not to block all thoughts from coming in.
-Then one would be as good as a stone.
-Thoughts come and go.
-That is all.
-To let go is to trust in one’s natural spontaneity.
-There is no effort.
+To let go of the mind, of thoughts and feelings and impressions, “neither repressing them, holding them, nor interfering with them” is to free the mind (Watts 93).

-To even get caught up in ideas about what Zen is, and what Zen isn’t, is to stink of Zen.
-One can be as attached to their spiritual self as to their material self, believing they are a certain type of person and not another.
+To even get caught up in ideas about Zen is to stink of Zen.
+People can be just as attached to their spiritual selves as to their material selves, believing they are one kind of person and not another:

 Zen is not to “confuse spirituality with thinking about God while peeling potatoes.
-Zen spirituality is just to peel the potatoes.”
-(Watts, Alan)
+Zen spirituality is just to peel the potatoes” (Watts 168).

 As Ikkyu said: